MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

 ## Create and publish a Power BI Desktop file

 Use the following procedure to create a basic Power BI report that uses the AdventureWorksDW2017 sample database.
-Publish the report to the Power BI service to get a Power BI dataset, which you configure and refresh in later steps.
+Publish the report to the Power BI service to get a Power BI dataset, which you configure and refreshes in later steps.

 1. In Power BI Desktop, on the **Home** tab, select **Get data** > **SQL Server**.